 Following on from the consultation, on January 31, 2018, the European Commission put forward a proposed HTA Regulation.
-The proposed regulation covers new medicines and certain new medical devices, "providing the basis for permanent and sustainable cooperation at the EU level for joint clinical assessments in these areas."
+The proposed regulation covers new medicines and certain new medical devices, "providing the basis for permanent and sustainable cooperation at the EU level for joint clinical assessments in these areas".
 Member states will be able to use common HTA tools, methodologies and procedures across the EU, working together in four main areas: 1) joint clinical assessments focusing on the most innovative health technologies with the most potential impact for patients; 2) joint scientific consultations whereby developers can seek advice from HTA authorities; 3) identification of emerging health technologies to identify promising technologies early; and 4) continuing voluntary cooperation in other areas.

-Individual member states will continue to be responsible for assessing non-clinical (e.g., economic, social, ethical) aspects of health technology, and making decisions on pricing and reimbursement.
+Individual member states will continue to be responsible for assessing non-clinical (e.g. economic, social, ethical) aspects of health technology, and making decisions on pricing and reimbursement.

-The proposed regulation was redrafted under the Romanian presidency in the council and continues to be subject to discussion.
+The proposed regulation will now be discussed by the European Parliament and the Council of Ministers.
 It is expected that if it is adopted and enters into force, it will become applicable three years later.
 Following the date of application, a further three-year period is envisaged to allow for a phase-in approach for member states to adapt to the new system.